2 Your Town St. Francisville: Exploring the history of the bluffs and hills in West Feliciana

 Known as loess, winds would carry these dust deposits to both sides of the Mississippi River, but mostly on the east bank.
 The loess is nearly 30 feet thick on the Mississippi River in West Feliciana Parish and gradually thins to the east.
 Horn says that once the dust settled, water cut into it via pre-established creeks, streams, and rivers.

-"Because of the properties of that loss, as those streams would cut down, erode, and carry away the dust, it would leave behind these steep-walled canyons and ravines."
+"Because of the properties of that loess, as those streams would cut down, erode, and carry away the dust, it would leave behind these steep-walled canyons and ravines."

 The dramatic hills are most striking in the Tunica Hills, located just northwest of St. Francisville.
 But the entire parish rests on top of the loess.
 Nourished by the routine flooding of the Mississippi River, the already fertile loess turned the area into exceptionally rich farmland.
 Early settlers quickly recognized the good soil, favorable growing seasons, and easy water access.